TracyRe/undersea-adventure/README.md

 #### By Tracy Reith and Maly Phongsavanh

 ## Description
-An educational exploration of the sea.
+An animated exploration of the sea with informational interactions.

 ### Learning Objective

 CSS animation with Jquery.

+### Target Audience
+* Middle school students